D Line Extension: Project budget and planning

 The project's estimated costs have increased since it was first proposed in the 1950s.
 Metro proposed Measure R in 2008; estimated costs in 2008 exceeded Metro's funds available, so they decided to promote the passage of heavy rail to Westwood and dropped the use of the locally used term "Subway to the Sea".
-This was done to lower costs, raise public awareness to help pass measure R, cover central LA, and connect Century City to downtown LA.
-The Expo Line to Santa Monica beach was under construction then, and Metro didn't want to promote two lines to Santa Monica as they needed countywide support for passage.
+This was done to lower costs, raise public awareness to help pass Measure R, serve Central LA, and connect Century City to downtown LA.
+The Expo Line, now the E Line to Santa Monica beach was under construction then, and Metro didn't want to promote two lines to Santa Monica as they needed countywide support for passage.

 Metro estimated in the late 2000s the entire project would cost $4.2 billion (2008 dollars).
 After the passage of the Measure R sales tax in 2008, an additional $4.074 billion was added to its construction funds.
-In 2016, LA county voters passed Measure M and funds were appropriated to accelerate the project.
+In 2016, LA County voters passed Measure M and funds were appropriated to accelerate the project.

 Metro estimates that the three-section project, adding 9 miles of track and 7 new stations, will cost $8.2 billion.
 Metro has received over half of its funds from "New Starts" grants and low-interest loans from the federal government.

-According to the accelerated schedule after measure M, the full extension would ultimately be opened in three segments as follows:
+According to the accelerated schedule after Measure M, the full extension would ultimately be opened in three segments as follows: